Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

+Meanwhile [2016, vol. II, p.
+97] supported an important goal of the approaches of Dedekind and his contemporaries: "Now, the real goal that all these theories of the irrationals are meant to serve is of course to display arithmetic as free from all foreign additions, including geometrical ones; to ground it on logic alone.
+This goal is certainly a proper one; [{\dots}].''

+After the crisis of Russell's paradox, late papers of Frege ``show him attempting a geometrical foundation for arithmetic.''
+[Simons [1992, p.
+137].

+Can we now answer the question we started with: what are the real numbers?
+Partially yes.
+They are the elements of a model of the categorical theory of Archimedean ordered fields with continuity.
+Which one?
+Your choice!

+The choice in the rest of this article is the E-D field, not only because of its historical importance, but also because it is needed to provide a conceptually sound and logically correct foundations for trigonometry and analytic Euclidean geometry.
+0.5cm \textbf{II.2.1.
+The Eudoxus-Descartes Field of Real Numbers (The E-D Field).} The definitions of the operations on this field given by Descartes [1954] are problematic.
+He says [p.
+5], ``For example, let $AB$ be taken as unity, and let it be required to multiply $BD$ by $BC$.
+I have only to join the points $A$ and $C$, and draw $DE$ parallel to $CA$; then $BE$ [which is to $BD$ as $BC$ to $AB$ [cf. p.
+2]] is the product of $BD$ and $BC$.'' $BE$ depends not only on $BD$ and $BC$, but also on $AB$, the unity, ``which can in general be chosen arbitrarily, {\dots}." [p.
+2].

+Is the product arbitrary?
+Is it relative (to the unity), not absolute?
+Is Descartes [1954] actually seeking the product of $BD$ and $BC$, or -to make the product absolute- he is seeking the product of the ratio of $BD$ to the chosen unity $AB$ and the ratio of $BC$ to the same unity?
+What are these ratios?
+Recall that De Morgan [1836, p.
+62] noticed that the treatment of ratios by Euclid [1956] is problematic.

+It seems that the basic problem here is the definition of ratios, showing that they are endowed with the properties we intuitively ascribe to them.
+So, let us begin with it.

+0.5cm \textbf{II.2.1.1.
+Ratios.} The definition of ratios here parallels that of defining cardinal numbers in set theory.
+First, ``equinumerous'' is defined, then it is proved to be an equivalence relation.
+The most obvious continuation in to define the cardinal numbers as the equivalence classes of this equivalence relation.
+The problem faced is that these equivalence classes are not sets, but proper classes.
+To get around this problem, a subset or an element is systematically chosen from each class, usually the smallest ordinal belonging to it.
+Via the well ordering principle, it is shown that this choice is possible and that the cardinal numbers so defined are endowed with all of the properties they are required to enjoy.

+Likewise, concerning ratios the starting step, after making the notion of a kind (of magnitude) precise (see II.1 above), is to define "ratioal equivalence" which is given by:

 DEFINITION V.5 of Euclid [1956, vol. 2, p.
-114].
-Magnitudes are said to \textbf{be in the same ratio} [or to be proportional], the first to the second and the third to the fourth, when, if any [positive integral] equimultiples whatever be taken of the first and the third, and any [positive integral] equimutiples whatever of the second and the fourth, the former equimultiples alike exceed, are alike equal to, or alike fall short of, the latter equimultiples respectively taken in corresponding order.
+114] Magnitudes are said to \textbf{be in the same ratio } [ratioally equivalent or proportional], the first to the second and the third to the fourth, when, if any [positive integral] equimultiples whatever be taken of the first and the third, and any [positive integral] equimultiples whatever of the second and the fourth, the former equimultiples alike exceed, are alike equal to, or alike fall short of, the latter equimultiples respectively taken in corresponding order.